salihgueler/keyboard_puzzle_dartpad_workshop/step_02/instructions.md

 }
 ```

-You can see that, we added a `debugLabel` property to our object and the reason is to help us debug focus related problems.
+You can see that, you added a `debugLabel` property to your object and the reason is to help us debug focus related problems.

 One thing to mention here is, it is advised to use `FocusNode` with `StatefulWidget`s to be able to dispose the resources in it when the widget is no longer attached to the widget tree.
 For disposing, let's override `dispose` function and dispose the resources from the focus node.